matt-fonto/system_design/notes.md

 - Distorting proxies: provides an incorret original IP to the destination server
   - Similar to anonymous proxing, but with purposeful IP misinformation
 - High-anonymity proxy: ensure maximum anonymity

+## 9. Load balancers

+### 9.1 Load balancers algorithms

+1. Round robin: each server in the pool gets a request in sequential, rotating order

+   - Good for: servers with similar specifications and when the load is uniformally distributable

+2. Last connection: directs traffic to the server with the fewest active connections

+   - Good for: long tasks or when the load isn't evenly distributed

+3. Least response time: chooses the server with the lowest response time and fewest active connections

+   - Good for: providing the fastest response to requests

+4. IP Hashing: decides the server based on the hash of the client's IP address.

+   - Good for: session persistence and when there's the need for the client to connect consistently to the same server

+5. Weighted algorithms: servers are assigned weigths (typically based on performance) and servers that have the most capacity handle most requests

+   - Good for: servers in the same pool who have different capabilities

+6. Geographic: directs requests to servers closest to the client geographically

+   - Good for: global servers that need low latency

+### 9.2 Health check

+- It's important to measure the health of servers to ensure that the load balancer only forwards requests to online and responsive servers
+- What about the situation when the load balancer goes down?
+  - The load balancer is very effective in distributing traffic, however, it is, by its nature, a single-point of failure
+  - How to solve it?
+    - 1. Redundant load balancing
+    - 2. Health checks and monitoring of the load balancers themselves